Club Drugs Withdrawal Symptoms, Timeline, and Detox

 Despite a number of online reports stating that GHB is safe to use, there is a documented withdrawal syndrome associated with discontinuing GHB.
 The withdrawal process is similar to a combination of alcohol withdrawal and benzodiazepine withdrawal that appears to occur in three discrete stages:

-Early acute withdrawal symptoms occur 1-24 hours after discontinuation of heavy use.
-These can include:
+While withdrawal is different for every person, early acute withdrawal symptoms appear to occur 1-24 hours after discontinuation of heavy use.
+Symptoms of GHB withdrawal can include:

-Over the next 1-6 days, there is progressive change in symptoms that indicates a peak in most of the withdrawal symptoms, including:
+Over the next 1-6 days, there is progressive change in symptoms that indicates a peak in most of the withdrawal symptoms.
+Besides the symptoms mentioned above, additional symptoms may include:

 LSD Withdrawal

 LSD (lysergic acid diethylamide) is a hallucinogen similar to drugs like psilocybin, mescaline, and PCP.
-LSD use produces very vivid visual hallucinations, alterations of mood, and may produce a sense of wellbeing or euphoria.
-In some users, it may also produce anxiety and hopelessness.
+LSD produces very vivid visual hallucinations, alterations of mood, and may produce a sense of well-being or euphoria.
+In some, it may also produce anxiety and hopelessness.

 People who use LSD regularly may develop tolerance; however, there are no recorded cases of LSD withdrawal.
-There are few, if any, recorded instances of individuals exhibiting behaviors consistent with addiction to drugs like alcohol and cocaine.
+There are few, if any, recorded instances of individuals exhibiting behaviors consistent with addiction.
 Some people who use LSD for longer periods of time may experience symptoms of malaise or dissociation upon discontinuation, but there is no withdrawal profile for this drug that is recognized.

 Ketamine Withdrawal